 The material these glands secrete is extremely bad-smelling to us, but not to our pets.
 It is how a dogs recognize who has eliminated on their turf, who is passing through the neighborhood.
-In a normal dogs, the firm, segments of stool (feces) press on these sacs as they pass them.
-That pressure is enough to empty normal anal glands through two tiny tube or duct (one for each side) that exists just inside its anus.
+In a normal dog, the firm, segments of stool (feces) press on these sacs as they pass them.
+That pressure is enough to empty normal anal glands through two tiny tubes or ducts (one for each side) that exists just inside its anus.

 In approximately 60% of the cases I see, the problem was due to feeding the dog an inappropriate diet or table scraps.
-Spicy barbecue, marinated foods, ice cream, pizza, party snacks, sharing midnight snacks, etc. About 10% the pet were “garbage hound” foraging through the thrash eating “Big Mac” rappers, plastic objects, dirt, gravel, leaves, sand, etc..
-Others ate inappropriate stuff due to their separation anxiety issues.
-Some cases are due to pets being overweight or apparently just genetically predisposed to the problem.
+Spicy barbecue, marinated foods, ice cream, pizza, party snacks, sharing midnight snacks, etc. About 10% of the pets were “garbage hound” foraging through the thrash eating “Big Mac” rappers, plastic objects, dirt, gravel, leaves, sand, etc. Others ate inappropriate stuff due to their separation anxiety issues.
+Some cases are due to pets being overweight, or apparently just genetically predisposed to the problem.
 Some toy poodles and miniature schnauzers just seem to have very thick anal gland secretions.
-A few rare cases are due to intestinal parasites (hookworms or whipworms) which can cause chronically loose stools which do not express and empty out the anal sac contents normally.
+A few rare cases are due to intestinal parasites (hookworms or whipworms) which can cause chronically loose stools which do not express and empty the anal sac contents normally.

 Once the glands are empty, and inflammation has subsided, dietary management that produces robust, clay-textured stools almost always eliminates the problem.
 Higher fiber diets can help in this respect.
 If your dog will eat broccoli and cauliflower, that will suffice to keep its stools soft.
 Too much stool-softening will cause the problem to return.
 These glands function best when the stool is of normal consistency.
 Dogs with chronic constipation can suffer anal gland impactions and scooting as well.

 Dogs with normal stools that do not have a history of anal sac impactions, scooting or licking their rear do not need to have their anal sacs periodically expressed by you or your groomer.
-It is normal for there to be some oily smelly fluid in those sacs at all times.
-I hope this helps you understand Anal sac problems in your dog why your dog is scooting
+It is normal for there to be some oily, smelly fluid in those sacs at all times.

 You are on the Vetspace animal health website